puppetlabs/puppetlabs-peadm/documentation/classification.md

 ## Overview

-This reference implementation uses four non-default node classification groups to implement the Extra Large HA architecture.
+This reference implementation uses four non-default node classification groups to implement the Extra Large DR architecture.
 Intentionally, classification of default, out-of-box node groups is not modified.
 This allows normal commands such as `puppet infrastructure enable replica` to behave more or less exactly as they would in Standard or Large architecture deployments.

 This image shows a fully expanded view of the PE Infrastructure node group, highlighting the new additions made to support the Extra Large architecture.